-2. Introduce and use the idea of Neural networks, fuzzy logic and use of heuristics based on human experience
+2. Introduce and use the idea of Neural networks, fuzzy logic and use of heuristics based on human experience applications.

-3. Introduce and use the concepts of Genetic algorithm and its applications to soft computing using some applications.
+3. Introduce and use the concepts of Genetic algorithm and its applications to soft computing using some optimal solutions

 COURSE OUTCOMES: On completion of this course, the students will be able to